ScoutCam Announced Private Placement of $20 Million from Institutional Investors

 About ScoutCam

 ScoutCam is a leading provider of customized visual solutions for organizations across a variety of industries in the form of highly resistant micro cameras and supplementary technologies.
 ScoutCam devices are used across the medical, aerospace, industrial, research and defense industries.
-For more information please visit: https://www.scoutcam.com
+For more information please visit www.scoutcam.com.

 ir@medigus.com